 When a baby sees colors, he/she makes different sounds.
 A baby can recognize three primary colors (red, green and blue) as well as secondary colors.
 Secondary colors are orange, yellow, purple, brown, gray and black.

-Are There Any Differences in the Development of Color Vision Between Boys and Girls?
+Color Vision Between Boys and Girls?

 For a baby, color vision develops at different times.
 It usually starts to develop at 6 months of age.
 It starts developing at 8 months and is fully developed by 9 months.
 Color vision is more developed in girls than boys.
 Boys develop color vision more slowly.